-How did the paper of the dream 'room temperature superconductivity' become blank?
+How did the dream paper on 'room temperature superconductivity' turn out to be blank?

 'Something is seriously wrong': Room-temperature superconductivity study retracted | Science | AAAS